StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/span-health.md

 ## Merge with an unhealthy component

-Now let's get a `service.identifier` from the bottom left CRITICAL (red) component called `otel-example-custom-instrumentation-dev-force-error` and remove the current one that we are using on the right.
+Starting with the [scenario with pre-existing components](#scenario-with-pre-existing-components), we can merge some components to see what happens with the health state and propagated health state.
+Let's get a `service.identifier` from the bottom left CRITICAL (red) component called `otel-example-custom-instrumentation-dev-force-error` and remove the current one that we are using on the right.

 As you can see in the image below, this component has an identifier of `arn:aws:lambda:eu-west-1:965323806078:function:otel-example-custom-instrumentation-dev-force-error`